Advertisement

-A long time ago, I wrote an article on why feminism was still essential today, and the misconceptions about not calling yourself a feminist.
+A long time ago, I wrote an article on link, and the misconceptions about not calling yourself a feminist.
 Since it was so long, I highly doubt that it was read by its target audience, so I'm going to keep this one very short.

 I won't repeat myself on detailing all the different schools of feminist thought, especially because I doubt you're interested.
 Instead, let me just say this: Feminism is like many religions or philosophies.
 Just as one person who calls herself a Christian can have vastly different views and beliefs by another calling herself a Christian, the same can happen with feminism.
 Feminists often debate and criticize each other, and there are plenty different "sects," if you will, of feminism.